-Dracaena trifasciata (hort. x Prain) Mabb. is now the correct and accepted scientific name for this species.
+Dracaena trifasciata (hort. x Prain) Mabb. is the accepted scientific name for this species.
 It was named and described as such by David John Mabberley in Mabberley’s Plant Book in 2017.
 It was first named and described as Sansevieria trifasciata Prain by David Prain in Bengal Plants in 1903.

 Sansevieria trifasciata var. laurentii is the variegated type, the one with the yellow margin…

 Sansevieria trifasciata var. laurentii (De Wild.)
 N.E.Br. is an unresolved infraspecific name.
 It was described by Nicholas Edward Brown in the Bulletin of Miscellaneous Information (Royal Botanic garden-Kew) in 1915.
 It has previously been described as Sansevieria laurentii by Émile Auguste Joseph De Wildeman in Revue des Cultures Coloniales in 1904.
 Modern taxonomy (APG III System) doesn’t recognize many infraspecific names.
 Now that the genus name has changed…